 than any others."

 Eighteen-year old Sabrina's a busy girl.
-With the
+With one

-range of nylons.
-"I love their peach blossom sheerseam," she says.
+"I love their peach blossom sheerseam ," she says.

 Morley nylons stand the strain beautifully.